-- To recognize lands designated for conservation and recreation within the plan area. - (2) Support the existing trail network and connectivity within the plan area. - (3) Promote trail construction and maintenance standards that protect trail users and the environment. - (4) Promote pedestrian oriented trail infrastructure within the plan area. - (5) Identify opportunities for expansion of the trail network.
+- To recognize lands designated for conservation and recreation within the plan area. - (2) Support the existing trail network and connectivity within the plan area. - (3) Promote trail construction and maintenance standards that protect trail users and the environment. - (4) Promote pedestrian oriented trail infrastructure within the plan area. - (5) Identify opportunities for expansion of the trail network within the Resort area.

 - (1) The Valley Trail is recognized as an integral part of the resort development within the plan area.
 Retention and expansion of the Valley Trail network is supported and encouraged. - (2) The integration of connectivity between future development nodes in the Trappers Ridge and Greywolf subareas and the Resort Core is supported.
-Clear identification of how each development node connects to the Valley Trail network through designated right-of-ways or easements is encouraged. - (3) The design and maintenance of trails throughout the plan area is encouraged to be designed to accommodate pedestrian use on a year round basis.
-The priority for pedestrian oriented maintenance is for those trails that provide connectivity to the Resort Core. - (4) The continued use of the lands south of Toby Creek adjacent to the pedestrian access bridge for the purpose of temporary accommodation for occupants of tents as a walk-in campground is supported.
-At such time as the adjacent node designated for residential development is proposed for development, an assessment of the suitability of relocating the walk-in campground within the plan should be explored. - (5) The use of the Panorama area as a trail hub for the Hopeful Creek Trail providing access to the Brewer Creek area is recognized.
+Clear identification of how each development node connects to the Valley Trail network through designated right-of-ways or easements is required at the time of subdivision. - (3) The retention and continued provision for ski in / ski out access for existing and proposed development through designated right-of-ways or easements is required for the Trappers Ridge subarea. - (4) The design and maintenance of trails throughout the plan area is encouraged to be designed to accommodate pedestrian use on a year round basis.
+The priority for pedestrian oriented maintenance is for those trails that provide connectivity to the Resort Core. - (5) The continued use of the lands south of Toby Creek adjacent to the pedestrian access bridge for the purpose of temporary accommodation for occupants of tents as a walk-in campground is supported.
+At such time as the adjacent node designated for residential development is proposed for

-- (6) The integration of trail connectivity to the District of Invermere along Toby Creek Escarpment or as identified within a broader trail planning exercise for the region is supported. - (7) The continued maintenance of trails and planning for trail networks by organized trail groups such as the Summit Trail Makers Society and the Columbia Valley Greenways Trail Alliance is recognized.
-Collaborative planning for the development of trail linkages inside and beyond the plan area boundary is supported and encouraged. - (8) An application to rezone Block E District Lot 17003 Kootenay District to recognize the OSRT, Open Space, Recreation and Trails designation as contained within this plan is supported. - (9) As new development nodes are developed within the Greywolf and Trappers Ridge subareas, the designation of designated right-of-ways, easements or undeveloped areas that are designated for access to the trail network to OSRT, Open Space, Recreation and Trails is encouraged. - (10) While planning for the future of the trail network, collaborative planning between Trail user groups, organized trail groups, Toby Creek Outfitters and Panorama Mountain Village is encouraged to ensure that the needs of a variety of users are met. - (11) The promotion of awareness for recreation users who utilize the Panorama area as an access point to lands beyond of the presence of adjacent nonmotorized Access Management Area (AMA) is encouraged.
-Non-motorized Access Management Areas (AMA) are located to the south of the plan area in the Brewer Creek and Goldie Creek areas. - (12) To ensure that trails meet the needs of a range of users and minimize disturbance to the natural environment, trail maintenance and construction is encouraged to follow established best practices and standards, such as the Recreation, Sites and Trails BC Recreation Manual.
+- development, an assessment of the suitability of relocating the walk-in campground within the plan should be explored. - (6) Collaborative planning for the development of trail linkages inside and beyond the plan area boundary through the Columbia Valley Recreation Access Management Plan process is supported and encouraged. - (7) An application to rezone Block E District Lot 17003 Kootenay District to recognize the OSRT, Open Space, Recreation and Trails designation as contained within this plan is supported. - (8) As new development nodes are developed within the Greywolf and Trappers Ridge subareas, the designation of designated right-of-ways, easements or undeveloped areas that are designated for access to the trail network to OSRT, Open Space, Recreation and Trails is encouraged. - (9) While planning for the future of the trail network, collaborative planning between Trail user groups, organized trail groups, Toby Creek Outfitters and Panorama Mountain Village is encouraged to ensure that the needs of a variety of users are met. - (10) Non-motorized Access Management Areas (AMA) are located to the south of the plan area in the Brewer Creek and Goldie Creek areas.
+The promotion of awareness for recreation users who utilize the Panorama area as an access point to lands beyond of the presence of adjacent nonmotorized Access Management Area (AMA) is encouraged. - (11) To ensure that trails meet the needs of a range of users and minimize disturbance to the natural environment, trail maintenance and construction is encouraged to follow established best practices and standards, such as the Recreation, Sites and Trails BC Recreation Manual.